 - Divide the dough in half.
-Form one half of the dough into a log shape (about 1½-inches in diameter) and place on a piece of plastic wrap.
-Roll the dough up in the plastic wrap and seal the ends.
+Form one half of the dough into a log shape (about 1 1/2-inches in diameter) and place on a piece of plastic wrap.
+Roll dough up in the plastic wrap and seal the ends.
 Repeat with the other half of the dough.

-- Remove the dough from the fridge and unwrap it, saving the plastic wrap.
+- Remove dough from the fridge and unwrap it.
+Save the plastic wrap.

-- Preheat your oven to 325 degrees F. Line a baking sheet with parchment paper or a Sil-Pat.
+- Preheat your oven to 325 degrees F. Line a baking sheet with parchment paper or a silicone mat.

-- Remove the cookie dough from the fridge and unwrap.
-Using a sharp knife, cut each end of the dough log off.
-Slice the dough log into ¼-inch pieces, you should get about 18 pieces per dough log.
+- Remove cookie dough from the fridge and unwrap.
+Use a sharp knife to cut off the ends of the dough log.
+Cut dough into 1/4-inch slices, you should get about 18 pieces per log.

 - Place the dough slices on your prepared baking sheet about 1-inch apart.
 Bake for 20 to 25 minutes, or until the bottom edge of the cookies just begins to turn golden.

-- Remove from the oven and cool on the baking sheet or a couple minutes before transferring the cookies to a wire rack to cool completely.
+- Remove cookies from the oven and cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.